 This event was originally scheduled for May 2020 but has been postponed due to COVID-19.
-We are rescheduling this event for May 2021 and will announce exact dates soon.
+We are rescheduling this event for May-June 2022.

 The Moving Mountains Summit will leverage the synergistic power of science, business, policy and advocacy to address mountain environmental and community sustainability in the face of rapid climate change.
-Join us May/June 2021 (exact date TBD) at the Rocky Mountain Institute Innovation Center to:
+Join us May 31-June 4, 2022 at the Rocky Mountain Institute Innovation Center AND online (hybrid) to:

 - Connect, partner and share innovations with mountain stakeholders